mikkokallio/bicep-workshop/README.md

 ## Task 1.4: Dependent resources

 This task involves creating a resource that is dependent on another.

 - Add to `main.bicep` an app service plan and app using the templates in https://learn.microsoft.com/en-us/training/modules/build-first-bicep-template/3-define-resources.
+- Observe the syntax.
+How does one of the resources reference the other?
 - Change the `name` of each new resource to `appla-xyz344n` and `app-xyz123213`, respectively.
 - Change the symbolic names of the two new resources to `xxx` and `yyy`, respectively.
 Deploy or run what-if.
 What happens?
 If any errors occur, fix references so that the code works again and you're able to deploy it.
 - Change the locations of both resources to `westeurope` and deploy.
 What happens?